CemKarkiner/Tictavarium/README.md

-# An application for musicians to practice
+# An application for guitarist to practice

 ## Do List (In order)
 - Metronome (DONE)